monzool/A-Search-for-BASH-Scripting-Alternatives/README.md

 ### duktape

 JavaScript is among the hottest languages right now.
-Several embeddable JavaScript enginens exists, but what appears to be the most used in embedded scenarios, is the `duktape` engine.
+Several embeddable JavaScript engines exists, but what appears to be the most used in embedded scenarios, is the `duktape` engine.

 It opens up to an alternative strategy of using one of the many JavaScript transpilers to do scripting in an entirely different language - although the level of indirection would probably be to high ;-)